LeusExMachina/Statistics-blog/homework6/researches6.md

 This new random variable "sample mean" will assume different values according to the values assumed by the random variables $X_1, X_2, ... , X_n$ that compose it.
 This means that the values that the sample mean $\bar{X}$ can assume are all the possible means of all the possible samples of size $n$ of the population.

 As a random variable, $\bar{X}$ will have a probability distribution that assigns a probability to each value that $\bar{X}$ can assume: in fact, given an arbitrarily large number of samples, we will have that the mean of each sample will match some values more often than others, and therefore we can draw a probability distribution.
-This distribution will be a **sampling distribution**, since it's the probability distribution of all the values that the statistic "mean" can assume given an arbitrarily large number os samples of size $n$, and tells us the probability of the mean to assume a certain value for a generic random sample of the population.
+This distribution will be a **sampling distribution**, since it's the probability distribution of all the values that the statistic "mean" can assume given an arbitrarily large number of samples of size $n$, and tells us the probability of the mean to assume a certain value for a generic random sample of the population.

 Another example can be the **sample variance**: given our set $\\{X_i\\}_n$, we can define the sample variance as: